Favourable Europa League draws for Man Utd & Arsenal

 Group D: Braga, Malmo, Union Berlin, Union Saint-Gilloise

-Group E: Manchester United, Real Sociedad, FC Sheriff, Omonia
+Group E: Manchester United, Real Sociedad, FC Sheriff, Omonia Nicosia

-Group F: SS Lazio, Feyenoord, FC Midtjylland, SK Sturm Graz
+Group F: Lazio, Feyenoord, FC Midtjylland, SK Sturm Graz

 Group G: Olympiakos, Qarabag, Freiburg, Nantes